JONSASSE/432-2018/slides/class13/README.md

     + If your grade on [Canvas](https://canvas.case.edu/) is 10/10, you're done, and your project will be listed below.
     + If it isn't 10/10, you need to fix the issues I described in my note on [Canvas](https://canvas.case.edu/), and resubmit.

 Here is the current list of accepted proposals.
-As of 10:45 PM on 2018-02-23, 24 of 41 are accepted.
+As of 12:45 AM on 2018-02-26, 28 of 41 are accepted.

 Name | Project 1 Title
 -----------------------------: | -------------------------------------------------------------